junswj/sqlzoo-solutions/README.md

 # sqlzoo.net - solutions
-Answer to questions from https://sqlzoo.net/
+Answers to the questions from https://sqlzoo.net/